WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 ### BioNix - Research - Data Engineering
 This project helps with reproducibility in the field of Bioinformatics.
 For more details see [BioNix project](student-bionix).

+### Data Lakehouse / Data Commons - Research - Data Architecture
+This project aims to create a proof-of-concept for a Data Lakehouse / Data Commons at WEHI.
+For more details see [Data Lakehouse / Data Commons project](students-data-commons).

 ## Potential Projects that are dependent on various factors

 ### Quantum Computing in Bioinformatics - Research - Data Science, Software Engineering